 Want to know how other managers and HR Pros would deal with a sticky workplace issue?

-Well, this is an ongoing feature where we take a workplace or HR-related question sent to us by a TLNT.com reader and ask members of our TLNT LinkedIn group to give us their insight and perspective on it.
+This is an ongoing feature where we take a workplace or HR-related question sent to us by a TLNT.com reader and ask members of our TLNT LinkedIn group to give us their thoughts and perspectives on it.

 What do you think?
-Do you agree with the responses here, or do you have a completely different viewpoint?
-Please let us know by leaving your response here, and send questions to me here at email@example.com, or post them on the TLNT LinkedIn group.
-We’ll use the best responses in a future column.
+Do you agree with the responses here, or do you have a completely different perspective?
+Please let us know by leaving your response here, and feel free to send questions to me here at firstname.lastname@example.org, or post them on the TLNT LinkedIn group.
+We will use the best responses in a future column.

 Here are some of the responses we received from managers, executives, and HR professionals: